Artist biography

-Born in Mexico City, Gerardo Bravo is a multidisciplinary artist whose work encompasses painting, sculpture, and installation.
-He divides his time between Washington, D.C., and his hometown.
-His work explores power relations and their impact on the environment, deepening his reflection on control, memory, and loss.
-He began his career as a painter in 1996 with his first solo exhibition, "Voces del Espíritu," in Oaxaca, Mexico.
+Bravo began his career as a painter in 1996 with his first solo exhibition, Voices of the Spirit, in Oaxaca, Mexico.
 By 2003, the Mexican government had already exhibited his work in Ottawa, Miami, and San Francisco.
-In 2007, he presented his first installation, "Ofrendas a mi Madre," at the Diego Rivera Anahuacalli Museum in Mexico City.
-In 2010, he presented the installation "Ofrendas a 72 Migrantes" at the Museo Regional de Azcapotzalco.
-And in 2014, he began working on his ceramic sculptures.
+He presented his first installation, Offerings to My Mother, at the Diego Rivera Anahuacalli Museum in Mexico City in 2007, followed by the installation Offerings to 72 Migrants at the Azcapotzalco Regional Museum in 2010.
+In 2014, he began developing his ceramic sculpture practice.

-Bravo's work has been exhibited at institutions such as the Anahuacalli Museum in Mexico City, the Cultural Institutes of Mexico in Ottawa, San Francisco, and Miami, and the Rufino Tamayo Museum of Contemporary Art (as part of the VIII Rufino Tamayo Biennial).
-Her pieces are part of public and private collections, including those of the World Bank (Washington, D.C.), the Mexican Embassy in Berlin, the Museum of Oaxacan Painters, the Universidad Iberoamericana in Mexico City, and the International Bank of Miami, Florida.
+Bravo’s work has been exhibited at institutions including the Anahuacalli Museum in Mexico City, the Cultural Institutes of Mexico in Ottawa, San Francisco, and Miami, and the Rufino Tamayo Museum of Contemporary Art (as part of the VIII Rufino Tamayo Biennial).
+His pieces are held in public and private collections such as the World Bank in Washington, D.C., the Mexican Embassy in Berlin, the Museum of Oaxacan Painters, the Universidad Iberoamericana in Mexico City, and the International Bank of Miami.

 CV